 - Pour the hot liquid mixture over the rind and let set for 20 minutes.
 After 20 minutes place and secure lid or top on the container, then label, date and store in refrigeration.

 - For the rind to reach full flavor, cure for two weeks.
-Over the next two weeks, gently agitate the mixture every two days to ensure that the flavor is being dispersed throughout the rind.
+During the next two weeks, gently agitate the mixture every two days to ensure that the flavor is being dispersed throughout the rind.
 After week 1 taste the rind to ensure you have the right flavor profile and adjust as necessary.
 After week 2 the rind will be slightly crisp, have a pink color to the rind, and a bold flavor.
 Note: Pickles will soften and darken the longer they are stored.
+You can enjoy anytime, you don't have to wait the two weeks!